 "I recollected that her eye excelled in brightness, that of any other animal, and that she has no eye-lids—She may therefore be esteemed an emblem of vigilance.—She never begins an attack, nor, when once engaged, ever surrenders: She is therefore an emblem of magnanimity and true courage.—As if anxious to prevent all pretensions of quarrelling with her, the weapons with which nature has furnished her, she conceals in the roof of her mouth, so that, to those who are unacquainted with her, she appears to be a most defenseless creature; and even when those weapons are shown and extended for her defense, they appear weak and contemptible; but their wounds however small, are decisive and fatal:—Conscious of this, she never wounds till she has generously given notice, even to her enemy, and cautioned him against the danger of stepping on her.—Was I wrong, Sir, in thinking this a strong picture of the temper and conduct of America?"

 The rattlesnake is a potent symbol in American culture.
 The timber rattlesnake can be found in many places throughout America and at the time, represented a distinct identity separate from old-world Britain.

 For others, the snake represents a symbol of strength and power, and as Franklin describes there is a characteristic in the snake that matches the colonial struggle.

 Since then, the snake has been used countless times in American culture.
 It can be found on the Seal of War Office with the logo “this we will defend” as well in modern politics.
-The tea party as well as libertarians, anti-vaxers, and pro-Trump supporters, all using the flag and the snake symbol to reflect the struggle of the pressed.
+The tea party as well as libertarians, anti-vaxers, and pro-Trump supporters, all used the flag and the snake symbol to reflect the struggle of the oppressed.

 Don’t Tread On Me Meaning & Symbol